alib-prvt/doclyab/README.md

 5. Once dependecies have installed run `npm run start` to launch the app; this will launch on port 3000.

 #### Server solution
-1. Navigate to the app folder in the solution root
+1. Navigate to the server folder in the solution root
 2. Locate and change the file named `example.env` to `.env`
 3. In the file now named `.env` locate the environment variable `REACT_APP_GMAPS_API_KEY` and paste in your Google Maps API key after the `=`
 4. Install the required dependencies using the command `npm install`